Cross-Sector Impact Grants

 • Educational pre-school and K-12 schools or institutions

 However, additional individuals and/or organizations may be involved in the project’s implementation, in addition to the two principal partners.
-These may include local departments of federal agencies or education pre-school or K-12 schools/institutions as long as no funds are disbursed to additional partners.
+These may include local departments of federal agencies or educational pre-school or K-12 schools/institutions as long as no funds are disbursed to additional partners.

-Additional Project Requirements
+Project Activity Requirements

 All projects must include a minimum of two public-facing activities.
 Activities, as described below, may be virtual or in-person.